Shopify/liquid/basics/types.md

 ### Accessing items in arrays

-To access all of the items in an array, you can loop through each item in the array using an [iteration tag](/tags/iteration/).
+To access all the items in an array, you can loop through each item in the array using an [iteration tag](/tags/iteration/).

 ```liquid
 {% raw %}